---

 echo -e "***** Script Completed: $(date --rfc-3339=seconds) *****\\n"

-2. Ensure that the permissions of script are set to be executable.
+2. Ensure that script permissions are executable.

-***** Script /var/www/html/myapplication.dev/scripts/newrelic_drush.sh Started: 2024-08-08 09:55:44+00:00 *****
+***** Script /var/www/html/myapplication.dev/scripts/newrelic_drush_cron.sh Started: 2024-08-08 09:55:44+00:00 *****

-After the script is ready, you can add a scheduled job to the Cloud Platform environment to run the script at regular intervals.
+5. After the script is ready, add a scheduled job to the Cloud Platform environment to run the script at regular intervals.
+For more information, visit [Creating scheduled jobs](https://docs.acquia.com/acquia-cloud-platform/manage-apps/cron#section-creating-scheduled-jobs).